 The organ with its 47 speaking stops provides a wide palette of rich and subtle sounds, and is well-suited to the demands of choral and congregational music, as well as solo recitals.
 A review of the organ was written in 1970 by William L. Sumner and published in Musical Opinion.
 Sumner, a great authority on organs contributed over sixty articles to The Organ magazine.
 His article is reproduced with kind permission below.

 The instrument is in excellent playing form.
-The pistons are not in working order, but the majority of the stops are speaking and following the 2009 and 2012 works, the instrument has regained dimensions to its range of colours and gradations of volume.
+The pistons are not in working order, but the pipes are all speaking with one exception (**) and following the work since 2009, the instrument has regained flexibility and scale to its range of colours and gradations of volume.

 Those familiar with the specification of three and four manual Hill organs will recognize that the St Peter’s Streatham organ is a classic of its kind.
 A large specification which provides a fantastic range: from the soft string sounds of the Swell Salicional and Voix Céleste to the roaring, majestic full Swell with 16’ Double Trumpet, 8’ Cornopean, and 4’ Clarion.
 She has a pedal stop list that provides ample, but not over-the-top support to the large Great and Swell departments.
 The Choir and Solo provide a range of alternative colour and descant and fauxbourdon opportunities.

 The organ was cleaned after the Second World War - remarkably, despite the church losing its windows and flying bomb damage to the roof, the organ survived unscathed.
 To access the interior of the organ, the organ tuner/builder must be quite athletic.
 This has probably helped protect the instrument from untrained curiosity and potential damage.
-The pipe work is in excellent condition for a 143 year-old.
+The pipe work is in excellent condition for a 147 year-old.

 The arrangement of the departments of the organ give away its development and provide a source of debate as to the original intentions.
 The Great Organ speaks out over the choir area of the church.
 The Swell is placed centrally and the pedal pipes encircle the Swell box.
 The Swell shutters open over the choir area.
 This means that the largest departments of the organ do not speak directly into the body of the church (westwards) - thus reducing their impact in the nave.
 However, the choir organ is directly behind the west facing Arthur Hill screen and so can provide a boost for congregational items as well as being used on its own to solo out lines.
 However, the choir organ acts as a baffle for the Swell and Great.
 The Solo is placed at the top of the organ chamber and so its sound is relatively unencumbered.
 The Tuba pipes peak, and speak, over the top of the south case.
 At some stage, a second shutter was added to the Swell to speak westwards but this has not been connected in living memory.

-Deep within the organ in the furthest corner hemmed in by the 32’ Sub Bourdon and the 16’ Trombone is a row of pedal pipes of the organ showing decoration almost certainly displayed on the West Case when the organ was built in 1870 but now sadly hidden away inside.
+Deep within the organ in the furthest corner hemmed in by the 32’ Sub Bourdon and the 16’ Trombone is a row of pedal pipes of the organ (bass flute) showing decoration almost certainly displayed on the West Case when the organ was built in 1870 but now sadly hidden away inside.
 The decoration depicts climbing sun flowers which can also be seen on the outside of the organ case and depicted above the Reredos at the East End of the Church.